Sean Paul: 2001–2015: Atlantic Records deal and international success

 Paul appeared in Shaggy's video, "Save a Life", which also includes appearances from Elephant Man and Da'Ville, among others.
 In an effort to raise money for a children's hospital, Shaggy, Paul, and others had a benefit concert.
 All proceeds went towards getting new equipment and technology 'For Aid to the Bustamante Hospital for Children'.
 During the premiere for M-Net's Big Brother Africa: All-Stars on 18 July 2010, he performed his songs "Temperature", "Hold My Hand", and "So Fine".

 Paul's fifth album Tomahawk Technique was released on 24 January 2012.
 The first single, "Got 2 Luv U", features vocals from American singer Alexis Jordan.
 The song was written by Paul, Ryan Tedder, and Stargate, who also produced the song.

 "She Doesn't Mind" is the second single from the album.
 It was written by Paul, Shellback, and Benny Blanco and was also produced by Shellback and Blanco.
 It was released on 29 September 2011 on NRJ and Skyrock (French radios), and to iTunes on 31 October.
-Like its proceeder, "Got 2 Luv U", it topped the charts in Switzerland, but it debuted at that spot.
+Like its predecessor, "Got 2 Luv U", it topped the charts in Switzerland, but it debuted at that spot.
 Paul appeared on the Never Mind the Buzzcocks episode, which aired on 21 November 2011.

 Tomahawk Technique was released on 18 September 2012 in the U.S. The album was nominated for the Best Reggae Album at the 55th Annual Grammy Awards.

 In 2011, Paul released his first riddim called "Blaze Fia Riddim" under Dutty Rock Productions, his own label.

 In 2012, Paul was asked to team up with Congorock and Stereo Massive to feature vocals on their song "Bless Di Nation".

 During 2013, Paul worked on his sixth studio album Full Frequency, which was released on 18 February 2014.
 The first single on the album, "Other Side of Love", was released to iTunes on 10 June 2013.
 The second single, "Entertainment 2.0", which features 2 Chainz and Juicy J, was released on 25 June 2013.
 Paul released the official remix to the song on 3 September 2013 with an additional feature from Nicki Minaj.
 "Turn It Up" was released as a single in the UK on 20 October 2013.
 It was to be released in Germany on 22 November 2013.
 "Want Dem All" was released as a single in the U.S. on 5 November 2013.
 The album features guest appearances from Damian Marley, Iggy Azalea, Brick & Lace, Konshens, Nicki Minaj, 2 Chainz, and Juicy J. Also in 2013, Paul was featured on the single "What About Us" by British girl group The Saturdays.
 The single went straight to the top of the Official UK Charts with over 100,000 sales in its first week, becoming the fastest selling single of the year at the time of release.